WebReflection/heresy/README.md

 #### Which tag ?

-The beauty and power of custom elements built-in extends is that you can literally represent any tag you want/need.
+The beauty and power of the built-in extends of custom elements is that you can literally represent any tag you want/need.

-However, if you'd like to simply extend a non standard tag, you can always fallback to the `element` tag kind, which will extend `HTMLElement`, and represent the component through its retrieved `<hyphen-ized-heresy>` name.
+However, if you'd like to simply extend a non-standard tag, you can always fall back to the `element` tag kind, which will extend `HTMLElement`, and represent the component through its retrieved `<hyphen-ized-heresy>` name.

 ```js
 // either as object